JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ## Propagation of `:note`-style metadata

-An important design feature of `:note`-style metatada is how it is handled when data frames are transformed.
+An important design feature of `:note`-style metadata is how it is handled when data frames are transformed.

 !!! note